 How does the procedure work?

 The day of the procedure, the veterinarian will anesthetize your pet.
 He will surgically remove a couple tablespoons of fat.
-This is a quick and simple procedure that is generally easier than performing a spay.
+This is a relatively simple procedure that is quicker and easier than performing a spay.
 They will then process the fat to remove the stem cells.
 Processing generally takes a couple of hours.
-After the stem cells have been collected, your pet will generally be sedated and the stem cells will be administered into the affected joints and/or into the bloodstream.
+After the stem cells have been collected, your pet will be sedated and the stem cells will be administered into the affected joints and/or into the bloodstream.
 It is important that you do not feed your pet the night before the procedure.
 (Medi-Vet America)

-Your pet will stay overnight, so that he/she may remain quiet in their kennel and a veterinarian may check on them first thing in the morning.
+We may suggest that your pet stay overnight, so that he/she may remain quiet in their kennel and a veterinarian may check on them first thing in the morning.
 Results will gradually improve as your pet returns to a life of mobility.

 For more information, please visit Medi-Vet America’s website: http://www.medivet-america.com/